harmeet-28/enterprise-crm/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project helpful, please consider giving it a ⭐ on GitHub!